Esther Pilster: Retirement

 During her retirement, she presented book reviews, programs for professional groups and care centers in the Omaha area.
 She would often present reviews and programs in a wide variety of historical and fantasy costumes such as the Statue of Liberty, Betsy Ross and an Easter Bunny.
 For example, in 1993, she gave a presentation about First Ladies of the United States, dressed as a White House maid.
 In 1984, Pilster served as a Congressional Senior Intern in Washington, D.C.

 In 2006, as a memorial to her late husband, she donated over 3,731 acres of ranchland for the creation of the Mari Sandoz Heritage Center.
 The heritage center focuses on teaching agricultural skills and a research center for agronomy research.
 She was also involved in the Great Plains Welsh Heritage Museum and the Welsh Society of Nebraska.

 Awards

 In 1979, Pilster was named "Queen of Keystone", an honorary title given to notable people in Keystone, a neighborhood in North Omaha.
 In 1997, Omaha renamed a park to Esther Pilster Park.
 In 2006, Pilster received a key to Omaha for her years of dedication to the community.
-In 2008, Pilster received a award for "outstanding educator" from the Omaha World Herald.
+In 2008, Pilster received an award for "outstanding educator" from the Omaha World Herald.